Stay informed on history, the latest updates, news, and local San Francisco culture from the Inn at the Presidio.

-For this blog we will highlight little-known historical facts about the Inn itself along with interesting stories about the buildings and districts of the Presidio.
+In this part of the blog we will highlight historical facts about the Inn along with stories about the buildings and districts of the Presidio.

 50 years ago, the Presidio found itself surrounded by a city in the process of transformation, inspired by a simple four-letter word: LOVE.